 Of course we didn’t just stop after making princess Anna’s braid.
 My daughter quickly realised that we could use this technique to make a braid for just about any princess we know!

 Here’s our interpretation of Anna, Rapunzel, Belle, Ariel, Pocahontas or Jasmine and Elsa looks like.
 (Note that we had to use a greyish brown since we’d run out of the perfect shade of brown for Belle’s hair.)

 We decided to braid them all to make them easier to use.
 I’m slightly worried that loose yarn will easily entangle but you could totally give it a try if your children would prefer the hair to be loose.
 I’m guessing older children will love the freedom to play around with the hair more.

 Needless to say our activity turned out to be a big success.
 My daughter spent all afternoon trying out all the hair, singing along to all the songs and convincing her younger brother to slay the dragon and rescue her from her castle.
 He got as far as to get out the play horse.
 Toddlers!

 Most kids love to dress up.
 Some children would wear their capes or princess dresses everyday if they could get away with it (my boy is one of them!).
 I remember loving to play with my mother’s old clothes and shoes and nowadays my children love using our random collection of shawls, sheets and blankets for all sorts of creations.

 Adding some handmade dress up accessories to your dress up box is a great way to mix things up a bit.
-Our braids are a week old and in that time have been used as hair, as a tail, served as a snake, doorbell, crown and a leash (!).
+Our braids are a week old and in that time have been used as hair, as a tail, served as a snake, doorbell, crown and a leash (true story!).
 Their creative little minds will come up with all sorts of things!